-- a.
+a.
 Layoff Decision.
 During the term of this Agreement and after its expiration, Slate has the right to lay off employees for business or operational reasons.
 If Slate decides to lay off employees under this Article, Slate will determine the affected job classification(s) and the number of employees within the affected classification(s) to be laid off.
 Job classifications for purposes of this Article are the job titles listed in Article I, Minimum Salaries.
-Except for alleged violations of this Article VII 2(f), these decisions shall not be subject to the grievance and arbitration provisions of this Agreement. - b.
+Except for alleged violations of this Article VII 2(f), these decisions shall not be subject to the grievance and arbitration provisions of this Agreement.

+b.
 Notice.
-Slate will notify the Guild and affected employees at least two (2) weeks prior to any layoffs under this Article, if operationally practical, and will identify the employee(s) to be laid off.
+Slate will notify the Guild and affected employees at least twenty (20) days prior to any layoffs under this Article, if operationally practical, and will identify the employee(s) to be laid off.
 During the notice period, Slate will meet and confer with the Guild about the layoffs and possible alternatives to the layoffs.
-Where notice to the Guild and affected employees is not possible, Slate will provide the affected employees with pay with a maximum of two weeks' pay in lieu of notice. - c.
+As an alternative to notice to the Guild and affected employees, Slate may in its discretion provide the affected employees with a maximum of twenty (20) days pay in lieu of notice.

+c.
 Employees who return to Slate within two years after a layoff will not incur a break in service for purposes of vacation.